carmencchow/cyclistic_casestudy/README.md

 <h2>Background</h2>
 <p>Cyclistic is a successful bike-share company in Chicago.
 Since 2016, its program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 Customers who purchase single-ride or full-day passes are referred to as <b>casual riders</b> and those who purchase annual memberships are Cyclistic <b>members</b>.

 The director of marketing believes the company's future success depends on maximizing the number of annual memberships by converting casual riders into annual members.
-In order to do that, the team needs to better understand how casual riders and annual members use Cyclistic bikes differently by analyzing historical bike trip data to identify trends.
+In order to do that, the team needs to better understand how casual riders and annual members use Cyclistic bikes differently.
+To do this, we will be analyzing historical bike trip data to identify trends.

 <h2>Stakeholders</h2>